ArturSkrzeta/Linear-Regression/README.md

   </li>
   <li>Trend and future values forcasting:
     <br>
-    - estimating the stock price in the future when trend is stable
+    - estimating the stock price in the future when trend is stable.
   </li>
 </ul>
 <h3>Intro</h3>